welisari/Sparkify_Project/ReadMe.md

 4. Select the best and improve the model to get higher results
 5. Present the results in a report in Medium blog post([this post](https://...) of the end-to-end process to build an ML model in Apache Spark Machine Learning.

-## 3. Metrics
+## Evaluation
-1. **F-1 score** (also F-score or F-measure) is a measure of a test's accuracy.
+1. **F-1 score** is a measure of a test's accuracy.
 It considers both the precision p and recall r of the test to compute the score.
 This traditional F-measure or balanced F-score is the harmonic mean of precision and recall.
 F-1 = 2 x (precision x recall) / (precision + recall)
 2. **Accuracy** is a common metric for binary classifiers; it takes into account both true positives and true negatives with equal weight: accuracy = (true_positive + true_negatives)/dataset_size.

-## 4. Installation <a name="Installation"></a>
+## Installation <a name="Installation"></a>
 Reguired installations:
-+ Jupyter Notebooks (Anaconda Distribution)
++ Jupyter Notebooks
 + Python 3.6.7

 Required packages:
 + PySpark 2.4.4 (PySpark.sql and PySpark.ml)
 + Pandas
 + Datetime